Vegan Japanese

 Instructions

-• Place all ingredients into a jug or mixing receptacle.
+• Add all ingredients to a jug or blender cup.

-• Decant into your favorite jar or squeezy bottle.
+• Pour into a clean sterilized jar or squeezy bottle.

-• Store in the fridge and keep for up to 2-3 weeks.
+• Store in the fridge for up to 2-3 weeks in a sterilized airtight jar or bottle.

 More Condiments